alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 There are a number of different roles that can be assighed to the new user...

-* Data Provider Representative = the member of the organisation providing the data who will be conducting the assessmnet on behalf of the organisation
+* Data Provider Representative = the member of the organisation providing the data who will be conducting the assessmnet on behalf of the organisation.
+They should have good understanding of the project and data sets.

 * Investigator = The Principal Inverstigator of the project